raceintospace/raceintospace/doc/manual/manual.md

 On a larger scale, before the US sent anyone into orbit it tossed a couple astronauts into space on suborbital missions (of course the Soviets skipped that one, as you can in the game).
 And both sides performed a number of simple orbitals before attempting long durations or spacewalks.
 Duration, EVA, and docking were all well under our belt before the US ventured beyond Earth orbit, and the Soviets never did—though they did send animals around the Moon.
 Race Into Space models the importance of incremental progress by assigning extra risk to missions that skip milestone steps.
 Skipping steps is still a valid strategy in some cases, but is not something to be done lightly.
 Each milestone skipped carries a -3% penalty on each step of the mission, so if you skip two milestones for a mission, each step of that mission will suffer -6%.
 Of course if it succeeds, you'll get credit for having accomplished those milestone steps and won't be penalized for them again.

 Similarly, the game assigns a -5% penalty for each *duration* level skipped: for instance, if you had just completed a Manned Orbital (Duration A) and planned a Duration D for next turn (skipping Durations B & C), that mission would suffer -10% per step.
 Duration penalties are cumulative with any milestone penalties, of course.
-Finally, any milestone mission on its first flight will suffer a -1% New Mission penalty, modeling the little extra risk you take when trying something new.
+Finally, any new milestone mission will suffer a -1% New Mission penalty, modeling the little extra risk you take when trying something new.

 ### ORBITAL SATELLITE